Pinocchio (1940 film): Cancelled sequel

-In the mid-2000s, Disneytoon Studios began development on a sequel to Pinocchio.
+In the mid-2000s, Disneytoon Studios began development on a direct-to-video sequel to Pinocchio.
 Robert Reece co-wrote the film's screenplay, which saw Pinocchio on a "strange journey" for the sake of something dear to him.
 "It's a story that leads Pinocchio to question why life appears unfair sometimes," said Reece.
 John Lasseter cancelled Pinocchio II soon after being named Chief Creative Officer of Walt Disney Animation Studios in 2006.